… and that’s OK.

 Some APIs are showing their age (in their design and naming conventions) and programming in elisp can genuinely feel like retro-computing.

-Dynamic binding is user-friendly, but the lack of parallel threading is painful when the interface freezes5.
+Having a global variable/function context is user-friendly, but the lack of parallel threading is painful when the interface freezes5.

 Our expectation of what an editor should be has evolved quite a bit over time (from text editor, to code editor to programming environment).